techtraits/techtraits-blog/_posts/2011-06-25-Setting-up-a-webservice-using-Guice-Sitebricks.markdown

 <h3>Step 7: Creating the sitebrick</h3>

-Now lets create the bick which provides the definition of the message tag in our Html code.
+Now lets create the brick which provides the definition of the message tag in our Html code.
 I am using the <strong>com.flybynight.helloworld.sitebricks</strong> package for our sitebricks call so we will create a directory for the java file to live in.

 {% highlight bash %}
 mkdir -p src/main/java/com/flybynight/helloworld/sitebricks/